PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-07 18:22:49
+Last updated: 2024-04-07 18:24:01
-Random Quote: I can't tell the difference between my waking life and dreams. - Arthur Harrow
+Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy